Fabio-A-Sa/Privago/docs/milestone2/report.md

 ## 6. Information Retrieval

-Introdução a [Information Retrieval].
-Justificar choose the information retrieval tool [Solr].
-Falar sobre o Solr.
-Colocá-lo nas referências.
-Nas secções seguintes...
+Information Retrieval [X1] is the process of finding and extracting relevant information from large collections of naturally unstructured data, such as texts.
+The search is based on documents, which are the result of restructuring the initial data, and the output is sorted by relevance, becoming the main challenge.

+In this section, we will present the indexing and query methods used in information retrieval systems powered by previously constructed documents.

+The implementation of the search system is based on Apache Solr [X2].
+It is an open-source tool that offers various features relevant to the project's purpose, including distributed and fast indexing, scalability, and advanced search capabilities surpassing a full-text match.

 ## 6.1 Document Characterization

-- Caracterização do documento final;
-- Analyze the documents and identify their indexable components;
+The documents to be indexed and searched in the search system are those resulting from the processes of data extraction, enrichment, and aggregation in the pipeline.

+Therefore, a hotel is a document consisting of a name, average rating, location, and has a set of associated reviews.
+These reviews have their corresponding date, the assigned rating, and the user's comment about the hotel.

+## 6.2 Indexing Process

 - Construção de uma tabela com todos os atributos e se são indexáveis ou não.
 Tabela tem os headers attribute, context, index?;

-## 6.2 Indexing Process

 Dizer que o Solr apresenta indexes.
 Referência.
 Selected [indexes do Solr] por atributo apresentado na tabela de cima.
 Justificar;